UK College of Holistic Training, 27 Old Gloucester Street, London WC1N 3AX

-Many of our courses are now accredited by ACCPH -
+Many of our courses are now accredited or approved by ACCPH -

 We research other forms of recognition from time to time with view to submitting applications to the relevant organisations.
 However any such initiative must not compromise our ability to easily introduce new subjects, including those that might be controversial or of minority interest, and must not detract from our ability to make independent decisions regarding course content and operation.

 If you are outside the UK and wish to use one of our courses for private practice, it is your responsibility to contact the appropriate authorities or professional bodies in your country to see which types of training they will accept.
 We cannot do this for you.
 In many cases there will be specific local requirements that can only be met by study in your own country.

 Please read the course web pages carefully.
 If you do not see the specific type of accreditation you need on the course web page, that means that the course does not have that form of accreditation.

 Q.7 Will I be able to join a professional society or professional register of practitioners?

 A.7 We have built a special societies page for more information.
 Please read that page and also the specific course web page.

 Q.8 Will I be able to get professional insurance?

 A.8 There are several insurance companies or intermediaries in the UK who handle applications for professional indemnity insurance from complementary therapists, life coaches, etc., and we will give you further information on request.
 The insurance industry does cater for independent therapists.
 You may also join the insurance scheme of whatever professional society you already belong to, or ask if they will extend your insurance to cover further therapies.